 We hope to see you at the National Archives Museum at our annual Independence Day celebration!
 Here’s some tips on how to make the most of your visit.
 The Museum has extended hours this week--we are open from 10 am to 7 pm on July 3, 5, and 6.
 Please note: On July 4, we’ll … Continue reading Get Ready for #ArchivesJuly4!

-On Tuesday, July 2, 2019, Lester Gorelic will give a talk in the William G. McGowan Theater in the National Archives Building in Washington, DC, on The Faulkner Murals: Revealing Their Stories.
-It will also be available for viewing on YouTube.
-In 2014 the National Archives' Prologue magazine published Lester Gorelic’s article, The Faulkner Murals: … Continue reading The Story of the Faulkner Murals
+On Tuesday, July 2, 2019, Lester Gorelic gave a talk in the William G. McGowan Theater in the National Archives Building in Washington, DC, on The Faulkner Murals: Revealing Their Stories.
+It is available for viewing on YouTube.
+In 2014 the National Archives' Prologue magazine published Lester Gorelic’s article, The Faulkner Murals: Depicting the Creation … Continue reading The Story of the Faulkner Murals